edersoncorbari/edersoncorbari.github.io/_posts/2019-04-23-quantum-computer-part1.md

 title: "An Introduction to Quantum Computing - P1"
 categories:
     - Tutorials
 excerpt: Quantum computing is a fantastical, fascinating, disruptive area that breaks down the classic paradigms of computing.
+See more details of quantum supremacy.
 tags:
     - Quantum
     - Computer